Westinghouse Combustion Turbine Systems Division: The W251 model series evolves along with W501

 As mentioned above, the W251 model series followed an evolutionary path from the venerable W191 (ranging from 15 MW to around 18 MW over product life, with more than 180 units sold) and was introduced in 1967, just prior to the W501.
 The W251A, at a nominal rating of 20 MW, was the first to feature cooling of first-stage turbine vane and other stationary parts.
 In 1985, when the W251B10 was rated at approximately 45 MW, the W251 product line charter was moved to Westinghouse Canada.
 The W251, at half the rating of the W501, was popular for smaller applications, and about 230 units were sold.
 The final design before being dropped from the product line ca. 1998, the W251B12 was a 50 MW class gas turbine, built at Westinghouse Hamilton, Ont. plant.
 With gear driven generator, the W251 could be used in 50 Hz as well as 60 Hz applications.

 Design features

 From the earliest of its heavy-duty gas turbine designs, Westinghouse has retained time proven mechanical design features that have endured for more than 50 years and have been emulated by other manufacturers.
-This page from early (ca. 1990) Westinghouse sales documents for the 501F provides a list of these features.

 Note the cold-end generator drive feature, original with Westinghouse and later adopted by others (including the industry leader in its own F-class design).
 This is ideal for heat recovery applications and avoids the need for a high-temperature flexible drive coupling in the exhaust end (characteristic of earlier designs of others).

 Also, the two-bearing rotor design avoided the need for a high-temperature center bearing buried in the hot section of the engine (also characteristic of earlier designs of others).

 Not mentioned on the list is the patented tangential exhaust casing struts designed to maintain rotor alignment.